CShatto99/Resume-Projects/README.md

 For all of the project pages, a similar layout was used.
 The only difference is that the structure of the main content section consists of a nested grid.
 You can see the example here:

 ![WebsiteCodeLayout](https://github.com/CShatto99/Resume-Projects/blob/master/READMEImg/WebsiteCodeLayout.png)

-### Accessing the website

-If you would like to see the website in its entirety, the domain is [https://exploringdsa.com](http://exploringdsa.com/).
-If you happen to find mistakes with any of the content, notify me through the contact page.